General FAQs

 Am I eligible to take the GED Exam?

 No, you can prepare on your own.
 However, we strongly recommend taking classes.
-Whether you take classes or not, you do need to pass the Official Practice tests with a score of 145 or above to schedule your GED exam.
+Whether you take classes or not, you do need to pass the official practice tests with a score of 145 or above to schedule your GED exam.

 How do I register for the GED Exam?

 If you are 21 years of age or older, you must pay a $13 fee at the time of registration.
+Payable by money order, credit card, or check.

-Office hours are: Monday – Friday 7:00 am – 2:30 pm
+Keefe Community Center office hours are: Monday – Friday, 7:30 am – 2:30 pm

 What do I need to know for the GED test?

-• Language Arts/Writing Skills: Part I - (50 questions, 75 minutes) Measures ability to use editing skills of correction, revision and construction skills.
-Content areas measured are sentence structure, usage and mechanics.
-Part II - (45 minutes) Writing an essay on an assigned topic.
-Measures ability to compose a well written response.
-It measure skills at the cognitive level of synthesis.
-Total time 120 minutes.
+• Language Arts/Writing Skills Part I - (50 questions, 75 minutes): Measures ability to use editing skills of correction, revision, and construction skills.
+Content areas measured are sentence structure, usage, and mechanics.

-• Social Studies (50 questions, 80 minutes) Content areas: US and World History (40%), Economics (20%), Civics (25%), Geography (15%).
-Visual texts (cartoons, photos, time lines, graphs and charts) = 60% of test.
-Written texts in practical and historic documents = 40% of test.
+• Social Studies (50 questions, 80 minutes): Content areas: US and World History (40%), Economics (20%), Civics (25%), Geography (15%).
+Visual texts (cartoons, photos, timelines, graphs, and charts) = 60% of the test.
+Written texts in practical and historical documents = 40% of the test.

-• Science (50 questions, 80 minutes) Earth Science, Chemistry and Physics - Measures higher order thinking skills included in fundamental and scientific understanding of life science (45%), earth and space science (20%) and physical science (35%).
+• Science (50 questions, 80 minutes): Earth Science, Chemistry, and Physics - Measures higher-order thinking skills included in fundamental and scientific understanding of life science (45%), earth and space science (20%), and physical science (35%).
 Visual texts = 70% of test.
 Written text = 30% of test.

-• Language Arts/Reading (40 questions, 65 minutes) Measures ability to comprehend, apply and analyze literary selections.
-Content includes drama, poetry and fiction (75%) and non-fiction (25%).
+• Language Arts/Reading (40 questions, 65 minutes): Measures ability to comprehend, apply, and analyze literary selections.
+Content includes drama, poetry, and fiction (75%) and non-fiction (25%).

 How should I prepare for the tests?